Dev913/Anti-BadUSB/README.md

 # Anti-BadUSB
 A python script that is for temporary uses.
-WHID Devices Only Detected As Of Right Now!
+WiFi Devices Only Detected As Of Right Now!

 # OS (Operating System)
 * Linux (All Distrobutions as far as i know!)